aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 The `arista.avd.yaml_templates_to_facts` module is an Ansible Action Plugin providing the following capabilities:

-- Set Facts based on one or more Jinja2 templates producing YAML output.
+- Set Facts based on one or more Jinja2 templates or Python Classes producing YAML output.
 - Recursively combining templates' output to allow templates to update overlapping parts of the data models.
 - Facts set by one template will be accessible by the following templates.
 - Returned facts can be set below a specific `root_key`.